lilye6368/sep10-freedom-project/blog/entry07.md

 - Now, for my <b>expo elevator pitch,</b> this one was way easier for me to do since now I already knew that I could go quicker and explain more instead of slowly explaining for 3 minutes on end, because this time we were only required to showcase our website and code in 45-60 seconds so you wouldn't run out of things to say.
 This also helped me because I could instantly jump into the important topics of my website instead of dragging the unimportant topics just so I could hit the required time for my presentation.
 It also was nice because I could speak more quickly and freely and wouldn't need to think about the next things to say about my project since it was a simple quick demo of my website and my website already had all the necessary parts to hit that goal.
 ---

+### Enginnering Design Process (EDP)
+- I have fully finished the final stages of the <b>enginnering design process</b> for my health and wellness website, including finishing the whole project and my project presentation.
+My plan for the next stage if we DO have one is to maybe reference this layout for any possible future development projects.2d
+---

+### Skills Section
+- During this project, I developed
 ### Sources + Overview Link

 This is my [presentation plan](https://github.com/lilye6368/sep10-freedom-project/blob/main/prep/presentation.md) and what I put for each section like the <b>hook, context, etc.</b>